xzhang222/sR1-method/README.md

 Note: you may change s_rap119.py to any filename you like.
 But a.hkl and a.res are the default names for input and output.

+Special note about module pp:  module pp is available from parallelpython.com

+For your convenience, the necessary files are already included in the file list, so, you need not do further installation.

-Special note about module pp:  module pp is available from parallelpython.com Due to some unknown bug in the pp module, the whole program ends with some error messages like 'ERROR: The process "10852" not found.'
+Due to some unknown bug in the pp module, the whole program ends with some error messages like 'ERROR: The process "10852" not found.'
 These can be ignored, and the calculation ends correctly.

 To do sR1 calculation you need set fast=2 in s_rap119.py.
 Usage of some other settings of "fast" parameter is explained below.